Mexican Armed Forces: United Nations peacekeeping

 As of 2005, intervention in UN peacekeeping operations began being discussed, with strong resistance from some members of Congress.
 However, in 2016 the first group of the Mexican Armed Forces joined MINUSTAH, the UN mission in Haiti: three officers (one from each service) as members of the mission's HQ, and two officers and one NCO attached to the Chilean battalion, by an agreement between the two countries.
 Mexican authorities have expressed their interest in increasing their participation in the future.

 Natural disaster relief

-The Mexican Armed Forces have been deployed to several Central American countries to provide disaster relief, and most recently, to Indonesia after the tsunami disaster; only military support personnel were deployed, though, not combat forces.
+The Mexican Armed Forces have been deployed to several Central American nations to provide disaster relief, and most recently, to Indonesia after the tsunami disaster; only military support personnel were deployed, though, not combat forces.
 This includes the relief efforts in New Orleans after Hurricane Katrina.
 This was the first time the Mexican Army officially entered its former territory since the Mexican-American War.
 Mexican relief efforts were concentrated at New Orleans and Texas in the United States.